 - When abroad, it may be unsafe to drink water from the tap.
 We either purchase larger 5 litre bottles of water & fill our water bottles with these.
 Or if possible, fill up at the hotel.

-- Pack snacks in plastic containers which you can use again on holiday.
+- Pack your meals & snacks in re-useable containers which you can use again on holiday.
 We often do this & have a picnic at our destination.
-We usually pack some fruit, pastries & sandwiches for our flights.
+We usually pack some fruit, pastries & sandwiches for our short haul flights, avoiding the need to buy meals on the plane.

 We always travel with our ion8 bottles.
 They’re leak proof, long lasting & haven’t cracked despite being dropped on the pavement many times.
 Search for more colours here>